melbournebioinformatics/MelBioInf_docs/docs/tutorials/galaxy_101/galaxy_101.md

 ## Section 2: Getting data into Galaxy

 There are 2 main ways to get your data into Galaxy.
-We will use each of these methods for 3 files and then work use those 3 files for the rest of the workshop.
+We will use each of these methods for 3 files and then use those 3 files for the rest of the workshop.

 * Start a new history for this workshop.
 To do this: